aphid-ev/aphid-ev.github.io/_posts/2024-05-19-nissan_leaf_pdm.md

 ---
-title: Nissan Leaf PDM
+title: Nissan Leaf PDM (Power Delivery Module)
 categories: [Components]
 tags: [canbus, leaf, pdm, electrical, software]
 author: lhelge
 ---

-# Nissan PDM (Power Delivery Module)
 The PDM is the topmost unit on the Nissan Leaf drive stack, it manages power delivery for all high voltage components.
 In addition to this it also contains the on-board charger and the 12 V DC/DC converter to charge the 12 V battery.

 The idea behind this post is to collect as much information as possible on this component both on the electrical and software interfaces.